-The proportion of secondary applicants receiving an offer of their first choice school has increased to 82.2% - up from 80.9% in 2019.
+The proportion of primary applicants receiving an offer of their first choice school has increased slightly to 92.2% - up from 91.8% in 2021.

-The proportion of applicants who received an offer of any of their preferred secondary schools also increased to 95.6% in 2020 (from 94.8%).
+The proportion of applicants who received an offer of any of their preferred primary schools was unchanged compared to 2021 at 98.4%, with 9,000 applicants not receiving an offer of one of their preferred schools.

 A timeseries of key results from 2014 are provided in the following table.

-As in previous years, the lowest first preference rates at secondary level are all in London:
+As in previous years, the lowest first preference rates at primary level are all in London:

 The only non-London local authority in the bottom ten was:

-The higher number of practical options available to London applicants and ability to name six preferences may encourage parents to make more speculative choices for their top preferences.
+The higher number of practical options available to London applicants and ability to name six preferences may encourage parents and carers to make more speculative choices for their top preferences.

 As expected, there is much less variation in the proportions receiving any preferred offer compared to those for receiving a first preference.